felipethome/react-inline-transition-group/README.md

 **Observation:** You can pass an *id* property to your children components and the callback will be called with it so you know exactly for which child the event happened.
 This *id* is optional.

 **Observation 2:** The *start* callbacks will be called sooner a node is being added or removed to/from the group.
-It doesn't matter if you have a delay or not.
+If you have a delay in your CSS transition the component will not wait until the delay is finished to call the callbacks.
 The *end* callbacks will be called when the longest transition time (delay + duration) completes.

 ## LICENSE